geo-smart/oceanography/README.md

 My name is Rob Fatland and among other things I advocate for extensively documenting one's process.
-This here is how this Oceanography Book was assembled from a provided template: The Geo-Smart organization's 'simple skeleton' source repository.<br>
+So... this writeup is how this Oceanography Book was assembled.
+The starting point is a template repo provided by the Geo-Smart organization. <br>

 - I knew there were two templates available: The simple one (in use here) and a more comprehensive version